-The month of December will be reserved for Stewardship Program Management learning activities, attending the ASHP Midyear Clinical Meeting, concentrated time for the Research Project, and working on additional longitudinal rotation responsibilities.
+The month of December will be reserved for attending the ASHP Midyear Clinical Meeting, concentrated time for Staffing and Service Commitment, Research Project, and working on additional longitudinal rotation responsibilities.

 Rotations for the year will be scheduled in July.
 Residents may request rotation changes at any time; the RPD and preceptors affected must approve rotation changes.
-Additionally, residents may be required to complete or repeat rotations at the discretion of the RPC and RPD.
+Additionally, residents may be required to complete or repeat rotations at the discretion of the RAC and RPD.